Pod Save the UK

 Pod Save the UK is a weekly British political comedy podcast produced and distributed by Crooked Media, in partnership with Reduced Listening.
-A spin-off of the podcasts Pod Save America and Pod Save the World hosted by comedian Nish Kumar and journalist Coco Khan, each episode generally features a discussion into a current political issue in the United Kingdom, such as republicanism and freedom of assembly, accompanied with an interview with one or two guests, usually experts and politicians.
+A spin-off of the podcasts Pod Save America and Pod Save the World hosted by comedian Nish Kumar and journalist Coco Khan, each episode generally features a discussion into a current political issue in the United Kingdom, such as elections, party politics, republicanism and freedom of assembly, accompanied with an interview with one or two guests, usually experts and politicians.

 Pod Save the UK is Crooked Media's first podcast to focus specifically on British politics, compared to its sister podcasts which focus heavily on domestic issues within the United States (Pod Save America) and global issues and international relations (Pod Save the World).
 It is the first podcast made by Crooked Media outside the US.
 Pod Save the UK premiered on 4 May 2023.
 Pod Save the UK has received a number of accolades, including the Podcast Champion Award at the 2025 British Podcast Awards.

 History

 On 19 October 2022 at the IAB Podcast Upfronts, Crooked Media announced that it would be expanding internationally with a British podcast hosted by Nish Kumar, the former host of the political comedy show The Mash Report; the show was slated to premiere in early 2023.
 It was subsequently announced that Kumar would co-host the show with Coco Khan, a journalist for The Guardian.
 Kumar described Pod Save the UK as "a British political podcast but made by Americans... the tone is hopefully going to be justified optimism".

 Ahead of the show's premiere, on 26 April 2023 a bonus episode was published featuring an interview between Kumar and Khan and Jon Favreau, Jon Lovett, and Tommy Vietor, the hosts of Pod Save America.
 Pod Save the UK officially premiered on 4 May 2023 with the episode "Raving for a Republic", featuring a discussion on republicanism in the United Kingdom with guests including Amelia Hadfield, professor of politics at the University of Surrey, and Clive Lewis, a Labour MP and anti-monarchy activist.
+Episodes of Pod Save the UK are released on Thursdays on a weekly basis.